 12.2 a.
-See the plots in Figure 12.1-12.2 and read the figure texts.
+See the plots in Figures 12.1-12.2 and the associated captions.
 We see that the only inactive constraint is the one on the control signal.
-Also see Figure 12.3 for a Nyquist plot with a circle for the M_s -constraint.
+Also see Figure 12.3 for a Nyquist plot with a circle for the M_s constraint.

-Figure 12.1 Step responses from reference r to mass position p_1 and to control signal u.
+Figure 12.1 Step responses from reference to mass position p_1 and to control signal u.